nicolas-cusan/breakpoint-helper/README.md

 ## Usage

-Create a file to hold the breakpoint-helper instance:
+Instantiate breakpoint-helper and use the methods returned from the instance to work with your breakpoints.
+(There a different ways to let breakpoint-helper know what breakpoints to use, [see below](#user-content-share-your-breakpoints-between-css-and-javascript)).

 ```js
 // src/utils/bph.js